Banda-Manjunatha/Amazon-Clone/README.md

 List of key features implemented in the current version:
 - Static replication of Amazon's visual layout.
 - Responsive design for optimal viewing on various devices.

-## Future Enhancements

-Stay tuned for updates as the Amazon Clone evolves to offer a more immersive and feature-rich shopping experience.

 ## Installation